 Ariana Allen, Founder of Educated Latina, graduated with her B.A. in Women’s Studies from Loyola Marymount University Los Angeles in 2008.

 A New York native and proud Dominiriqueña (Dominican/Puerto Rican), she currently lives in Inglewood with her awesome husband, Michael.
 When she isn’t working on EDL, Ariana is either watching her favorite TV shows or reading mysteries.
 She is passionate about traveling, cruising in particular, and is a self- proclaimed Francophile.
+You can follow her on Instagram at @arianachristina7.

 Thank you for writing about this issue!
 I’ve suffered from imposter syndrome in waves during my time as an undergrad so far and it’s been hitting me hard recently while trying to tackle my BA Thesis.
 Still working on trying to overcome it but definitely going to try writing down accomplishments as one way to help.